Heroin chic

 Heroin chic is a style popularized in early-1990s fashion and characterized by pale skin, dark circles underneath the eyes, emaciated features, androgyny and stringy hair—all traits associated with abuse of heroin or other drugs.
 American supermodel Gia Carangi is remembered for being the originator of the trend.
-Heroin chic was partly a reaction against the "healthy" and vibrant look of leading 1980s models such as Cindy Crawford, Elle Macpherson, and Claudia Schiffer.
+Heroin chic was partly a reaction against the healthy and vibrant look of leading 1980s models such as Cindy Crawford, Elle Macpherson, and Claudia Schiffer.
 A 1996 article in the Los Angeles Times stated that the fashion industry had "a nihilistic vision of beauty" that was reflective of drug addiction.

 Background

-At the time during which heroin chic emerged, the popular image of heroin was changing for several reasons.
-The price of heroin had decreased, and its purity had increased dramatically.
-In the 1980s, the AIDS epidemic had made injecting heroin with unclean needles increasingly risky.
+During the 1980s, the AIDS epidemic had made injecting heroin with unclean needles increasingly risky.
+However, the price of heroin had decreased, and its purity had increased dramatically.
 Available heroin had become more pure, and snorting became a more common mode of heroin use.
 These changes decreased the stigma surrounding the drug, allowing heroin to find a new market among the middle-class and the wealthy, in contrast to its previous base of the poor and marginalized.
-Gia Carangi, who some call the "first supermodel" is remembered for being the origin of the heroin chic trend.
+Gia Carangi, sometimes referred to as the "first supermodel" is remembered for being the origin of the heroin chic trend.
+Andy Warhol superstar Edie Sedgwick has also been retroactively described as a precursor to "heroin chic" due to her thin look and heroin use.
 Heroin infiltrated pop culture through attention brought to addictions in the early 1990s.
-In film, the heroin chic trend in fashion coincided with a string of films throughout the 1990s—such as The Basketball Diaries, Singles, Trainspotting, Kids, Permanent Midnight, and Pulp Fiction—that examined heroin use and drug culture.
+In film, the heroin chic trend in fashion coincided with a string of films throughout the 1990s—such as The Basketball Diaries, Trainspotting, Kids, Permanent Midnight, and Pulp Fiction—that examined heroin use and drug culture.